Why Choose Evertrek

 Welcome to Peru!

-One of our team will transfer you to the Lima airport for your flight to Cusco, the former capital of the Incas.
-We'll then whisk you from Cusco airport to the hotel where you will meet up with the rest of your group who will be just as excited as you are to get trekking!
+One of our team will transfer you from Cusco airport to the hotel where you will meet up with the rest of your group who will be just as excited as you are to get trekking!

 Today is arrival day which is another opportunity for you to explore your surroundings and the amazing city of Cusco.
 You can check out San Pedro where there will be a lot of local activities and always a great photo opportunity.
 You could even visit San Blas (the historic & artistic neighbourhood).
 It's the city's most picturesque district with its narrow and steep streets, and colonial houses built with walls of Incan stone.
 There you can find the 12 Angles Stone, Plaza la Armas and finally Qorikancha (Sun temple), the sacred centre of the Incan world.